szlian/HeroEngineRazorSZ/README.md

 2. Set **HeroEngine.Web** as startup project (right‑click → Set as Startup Project).
 4. Press F5 or run from terminal:

+If that doesn't work, create a new project, right-click on the solution, then add an existing project, and locate HeroEngine.csproj and HeroEngine.Web.csproj.

 ## Previous HeroEngine
 https://github.com/szlian/HeroEngine.git